moneytransfers.com

 A Summer of Staycations

-A study which surveyed 2,000 UK residents found that a whopping 41% of them admitted that they were either unsure of what sort of holiday they would take this year, or were considering booking a staycation.
+A study carried out in October 2022, which surveyed 2,000 UK residents, found that a whopping 41% of them admitted they were either unsure of what sort of holiday they would take in 2023, or were considering booking a staycation.
 While staycations, a term that means holidaying in the UK, are certainly nothing new and enjoyed unprecedented market growth in the midst of the pandemic, the number of those considering them has more than tripled from last year when respondents were asked the same question.
 Indeed, back then only 12% of participants admitted to being either unsure of their plans or considering a UK getaway.

 Jonathan Merry, CEO of Moneytransfers.com believes that this jump could be down to a number of factors.